All Episodes

 I saw a thing on Drudge yesterday.

-Hollywood's coming up with a whole bunch of movies, uh, television shows about the end of America.
+Hollywood's coming up with a whole bunch of movies, television shows, about the end of America.

 And advertisers are all excited about it because they think it's finally some creativity coming out of Hollywood.

-Yeah, so we're gonna do, we're gonna have TV shows, mini-series or whatever on life after America in America after it's destroyed, meaning after it's no longer a world superpower.
+Yeah, so we're going to do, we're going to have TV shows, mini-series or whatever, on life in America after it's destroyed, meaning after it's no longer a world superpower.

 You didn't find that back then.

-You didn't have people like Ramsey Clark flying over to over to over to Nuremberg to represent the Nazis who were on trial.
+You didn't have people like Ramsey Clark flying over to Nuremberg to represent the Nazis who were on trial.

 You ever wondered why previous generations didn't have gyms and didn't have workout rooms and didn't have health clubs?